open-contracting/software-development-handbook/docs/services/rabbitmq.rst

 If a consumer takes too long to process a message, the heartbeat might timeout, causing the connection to RabbitMQ to drop (for Python, see Pika's `readme <https://github.com/pika/pika/#requesting-message-acknowledgements-from-another-thread>`__ and `example <https://pika.readthedocs.io/en/latest/examples/heartbeat_and_blocked_timeouts.html>`__).

 Disabling heartbeats is `highly discouraged <https://www.rabbitmq.com/heartbeats.html>`__.
-The solution is to process the message in a separate thread (`see Python example <https://github.com/pika/pika/blob/master/examples/basic_consumer_threaded.py>`__).
+The solution is to process the message in a separate thread (`see Python example <https://github.com/pika/pika/blob/master/examples/basic_consumer_threaded.py>`__), like when using `yapw <https://yapw.readthedocs.io/en/latest/>`__.

 That said, from Datlab's experience, the RabbitMQ connection can be unreliable, regardless of the connection settings.
-In any case, for the Data Registry, most consumers are asynchronous and use two threads: one to manage the connection, another to process the message.

 Acknowledgements
 ~~~~~~~~~~~~~~~~